Cover

 velut haec tota fabella veteris et plurimarum fabularum poetriae quam est sine argumento, quam nullum invenire exitum potest! quid enim? isti tot viri (nam necesse est fuisse non paucos ut et comprehendi Licinius facile posset et res multorum oculis esset testatior) cur Licinium de manibus amiserunt? qui minus enim Licinius comprehendi potuit cum se retraxit ne pyxidem traderet, quam si tradidisset? erant enim illi positi ut comprehenderent Licinium, ut manifesto Licinius teneretur, aut cum retineret venenum aut cum tradidisset. hoc fuit totum consilium mulieris, haec istorum provincia, qui rogati sunt; quos quidem tu quam ob rem temere prosiluisse dicas atque ante tempus, non reperio. fuerant ad hoc rogati, fuerant ad hanc rem collocati ut venenum, ut insidiae, facinus denique ipsum ut manifesto comprehenderetur.

-For example: the whole of this little play, by a poetess of experience who had already composed many comedies – how devoid it is of plot, how utterly it fails to find an ending!
-For how did it happen that all those fellows (for they must have been many in number, so that Licinius could be easily seized, and that what took place might be attested by many eye-witnesses) allowed Licinius to escape from their hands?
-How could it have been more difficult to seize him when he drew back to avoid handing over the box, than it would have been if he had handed it over?
-For they had been posted in readiness to seize Licinius, to catch him in the act, either when he had the poison in his hands, or when he had handed it over.
-This was the lady’s whole idea, this was the part of those who were asked to carry it out; why you say that “they darted out accidentally,” and too soon, I cannot understand.
-They had been asked to do this, they had been stationed there just on purpose that the poison, the plot, in fact the crime itself, might be palpably demonstrated.
+It is as if this was a whole little play by an experienced poetess of very many plays, but how it is without plot, how it is unable to find an ending!
+Why then?
+All those many men (for it is necessary that there was not a small number, so that both Licinius could easily be seized, and the matter could be better witnessed by the eyes of many) why did they lose Licinius from their hands?
+For how was Licinius less able to be seized, when he pulled back so as not to hand over the box, than if he had handed it over?
+For they had been positioned, so that they could seize Licinius, so that Licinius might be caught in the act, either when he was keeping the poison or when he had handed it over.
+This was the woman’s whole plan, this was the job of the men she asked.
+Indeed, the reason why you say that these men leapt out rashly and too soon, I do not understand.
+They had been requested for this task, they had been deployed for this purpose – so that the poison, so that the plot, in short the crime itself would be caught in the open.

 65